-Sheila Slaughter is the first occupant of the McBee Professorship of Higher Education and comes to the Institute from the University of Arizona.
+Sheila Slaughter was the first occupant of the McBee Professorship of Higher Education.
+She came to the Institute from the University of Arizona.
 A distinguished scholar of higher education, her most recent book is Academic Capitalism and the New Economy: Markets, State and Higher Education with Gary Rhoades.
 Professor Slaughter’s scholarship concentrates on the relationship between knowledge and power as it plays out in higher education policy at the state, federal, and global levels.

 Professor Slaughter is the author or co-author of four refereed books, the two most recent of which were published by the Johns Hopkins University Press.
 She has also published 34 refereed articles, 25 book chapters, 11 edited books or special journal issues, and 3 monographs.
 She has published in all of the leading journals of higher education including the Review of Higher Education, the Journal of Higher Education, and Higher Education.
 In addition, she has published in major journals outside the field, ranging from sociology to science and technology studies because her scholarship cuts across several disciplines.